-Non-Music Option Courses: ★18-21
+Non-Music Option Courses: ★21

-- All majors require a minimum of ★18 of non-Music options, except for the Musical Arts major which requires ★21. - When choosing non-Music options, the student is encouraged to select remaining courses from the Augustana Core's Breadth of Knowledge and Engagement categories, unless pursuing a minor in another discipline or interdisciplinary area.
-Consult the Augustana Chart 1 Core Engagement Requirements and Classification of Courses for further details - A maximum of ★12 in specialized professional courses is allowed in terms of non-Music options. - A Voice major student must include AUDRA 144. - A Liturgical Arts major student must complete a minor in Religion (★18).
-For remaining credits, the student is also encouraged to consider Drama and Art courses as well as those which examine aspects related to Christianity (e.g., AUENG 231/AUENG 331, AUENG 239/AUENG 339, AUENG 301, AUPHI 357, AUPHI 358, AUSOC 103, AUSOC 283). - A Musical Arts major student must complete a minor in another discipline (★18).
-For available minors see Programs.
+- When choosing non-Music options, the student is encouraged to select remaining courses from the Augustana Core's Breadth of Knowledge and Engagement categories, unless pursuing a minor in another discipline or interdisciplinary area.
+Consult the Augustana Chart 1 Core Engagement Requirements and Classification of Courses for further details - A maximum of ★12 in specialized professional courses is allowed in terms of non-Music options. - A Voice major student must include AUDRA 144.